Agenda and decisions

 Decision:

-RESOLVED: That Council agreed the Scale of Fees for 2024/25 as set out in Appendix A.
+RESOLVED: That Council agreed the Scale of Fees for 2024/25 as set out in Appendix A, to include the following amendments:

 REASON FOR DECISION: To enable the Council to remunerate the Returning Officer and the staff employed to carry out tasks during electoral events and to be open and transparent regarding other payments.